 In the previous sessions, some possible ways to define the quality criteria functions to assign a score to a given spatial configuration have been identified.
-Based on the analysis results, the design team could hypothesize "n" alternative configurations to increase the score.
-However, in the case of home modification, the decision-making process could be heavily influenced by the cost and impact of the transformations on the building components required to achieve the desired configuration.
-For this reason, the tool should be able to compare the alternative configurations with respect to a starting one (assumed as the existing state of the housing) and penalize the design alternatives that involve the greatest intervention burden.
-Therefore, we consider the building transformations a fourth quality criteria category that design alternatives should meet.
+Based on the analysis results, the design team could think of "n" different configurations to improve the score.
+However, in the case of home modifications, the decision-making process could be heavily influenced by the cost and impact of the transformations on the building components required to achieve the desired configuration.
+For this reason, the tool should be able to compare the alternative configurations with respect to a starting one (assumed to be the existing state of the housing) and penalise the design alternatives that involve the greatest intervention burden.
+Therefore, we consider building transformations a fourth quality criteria category that design alternatives should meet.

+Criteria 4.1 Minimising demolition

-Criterion 4.1 Minimizing demolition Criterion 4.2 Minimizing new construction Criterion 4.3 Minimizing the refurbishment of flooring Criterion 4.4 Minimizing the distance of bathroom fixtures from pre-existing drains
+Criteria 4.2 Minimising new construction

+Criteria 4.3 Minimising the refurbishment of flooring

+Criteria 4.4 Minimising the distance of bathroom fixtures from pre-existing drains

-For that purpose, the system could calculate the demolished and new walls length and the area of new paving needed, as well as the Euclidean distance between the old and the new position of the bathroom fixtures.
+For that purpose, the system could calculate the demolished and new wall volumes and the area of new paving needed, as well as the Euclidean distance between the old and new position of the bathroom fixtures.